blacklightpy/vaultofknowledge/01. Personal/Daily Notes/Entry of 31st Jan, 2025.md

 I was trying to clear up a doubt on the nature of Mahat Tattva, and I found this blog (many notes on it were taken by me on another text editor.)

+NOTE: He is not entirely a terrorist, it's more like someone who, if unchecked, can go out of control.

 - Saw Ajit Vadakayil's blog: https://captajitvadakayil.in/2021/04/14/vadakayils-truth-revealing-sanatana-dharma-series-poll-no-159-b/#comments